butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

 {"success":true,"data":{"memes":[{"id":"181913649","name":"Drake Hotline Bling","url":"https:\/\/i.imgflip.com\/30b1gx.jpg","width":1200,"height":1200,"box_count":2}, ...
 ```

 If you are following along, you'll see that the a very large block of code gets printed to the console.
-I have only copied the first big of this block.
+I have only copied the first little bit of this block.

 Why don't we refactor it a bit so that it is easier to read like so: